-Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) which supplies hot water to the male ablutions via a flow only system.
+Hot Water Storage Vessel(s) and Hot Water Systems (HWS): None on site.

-Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): None on site.
+Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): There is one TMV located in G03 toilet.

-Showers and Spray Outlets: There are three showers with the male ablutions block.
+Showers and Spray Outlets: There are electric showers within dedicated male and female ablutions.